 What about Home Schooling in Bali?

 Home based schools (not to be confused with Online Distance Education and doing remote schooling yourself in your villa) in Bali are rapidly growing across the island for example STEAM Academy (Kerobokan), TutorMe Bali (Berawa) and OpenFlow Learning who offer flexibility to travelling families who want to learn a variety of subjects, languages and skills.
 There are also quite a few lovely family-based home schools that are popping up but they do have waitlists because of the small numbers they can hold.
-They usually cater for students up to 12 years of age and always busy because of good word of mouth.

 If you are interested in homeschooling you can connect with the Bali home school community on Facebook HomeSchooling Bali Facebook group which is a supportive space in which to share and discuss resources, information, specialist teachers, after-school activities and group excursions.
 Small homeschools for all ages can somtimes be advertised on their or feel free to post what you are after.
 There are many other family and children related Facebook groups that can also offer extra activities to develop skills in other areas like sports, arts, music and so forth.
 Apart from these groups the community groups (i.e. Sanur Community or Uluwatu Community Facebook group) may advertise homeschools.

 Transport and Traffic Considerations when Selecting a School in Bali